Matrix Completion in Group Testing: Bounds and Simulations: Information gain between missing and outcome matrices

 By combining~\cref{eqn:not_info} and the fact that every entry in $\mM$ is generated independently we have:

 This makes~\cref{eqn:conciseI} become

 This completes our proof. \end{proof}

-For a given $\bX \in \chi$, when finding the input vector induced by missing entries based on the erased matrix $\Gamma$ and the erased vector $\bV$, we capture all the information about all the pairs $(\bX,i)$ that are informative for $i\in [t]$.
+For a given $\bX \in \operatorname{col}(\mathbf{X})$, when finding the vector induced by missing entries based on the converted missing matrix$\Gamma$ and the converted missing vector $\bV$, we capture all the information about all the pairs $(\bX,i)$ that are informative for $i\in [t]$.
 In particular, when $(\bX, i)$ is informative, we get:

+It should be noted that the matrix $\Gamma$ and the vector $\mathbf{v}$ are treated as additional information in our matrix completion problem.
+In scenarios where $\Gamma$ and $\bV$ are insufficient to recover $\Psi$, additional constraints must be imposed on $\mM$ to enable full recovery.
+We emphasize that there are many such scenarios; in these cases, the number of informative pairs may be insufficient, or there may be no informative pairs at all.
+An example of such a case is presented in Claim \ref{claim infe} in Appendix~\ref{app:alg:infeasible}.